Gold but old – money thrown out the window? Advertorials on online magazines from publishers or print publications – Image: Xpert.Digital

 More about it here:

-KI and B2B: Why have traditional print strategies have had their day
+AI and B2B: Why traditional print strategies are obsolete

-AI-Digital alternatives: The era of AI-based, personalized B2B communication
+AI-powered digital alternatives: The era of AI-supported, personalized B2B communication

-While the traditional print media are struggling with structural problems, the digital channels and the possibilities of B2B communication have developed dramatically.
-Driven by data and reinforced by AI, they enable precision and efficiency that were unthinkable in the print world.
+While traditional print media struggle with structural problems, digital channels and the possibilities of B2B communication have developed dramatically.
+Driven by data and enhanced by AI, they enable a level of precision and efficiency that was unimaginable in the print world.

-As mentioned, the modern customer journey in the B2B area is complex and often individual.
-It no longer begins with leafing through a specialist magazine, but often with a search query, researching online communities, visiting a company website or interaction on professional social networks such as LinkedIn.
+As mentioned, the modern customer journey in the B2B sector is complex and often individual.
+It no longer necessarily begins with browsing a trade magazine, but often with a search query, research in online communities, a visit to a company website, or interaction on professional social networks like LinkedIn.

 Suitable for: